veith4f/pxeinstall/boot/README.md

 Certificates
 =======================
 If 'hostconf' parameter uses an https URL scheme, curl will need proper ca-certificates to ensure identity of host running web service.
 Default 'ca-certificates.crt' from directory 'certs' will be used.
-Any additional CA certificate files may be added next to ca-certificates.crt or the file may be overwritten.
+Any additional CA certificate files may be added to ca-certificates.crt.

 Usage